Flying with toddlers is hard. They are fully mobile, totally opinionated, and incapable of all reason and logic at the most inopportune moments.

 Yes, the American Academy of Pediatrics recommends no screen time for little ones until their second birthday.
 But I recommend leaving your perfect parenting pride behind on the jetway.
 You won't wreck your toddler's development by allowing some videos or apps in-flight to get through a tough moment on a single airplane flight (or in my family's case, dozens of flights!).
 A little screen time can definitely be a lifesaver with any toddler in a moment of tiredness or boredom.

 With the exception of JetBlue, very few airlines have seat back entertainment anymore on domestic US flights, so be sure to pack your own screen.
-We find an old iPhone works great, especially since older models still have standard headphone jacks that match what you’ll find on many toddler headphones.
+We have found an old iPhone works great, especially if you have any ancient enough to still have standard headphone jacks that match what you'll find on many toddler headphones.
+(If not, I carry this lightning connector to headphone jack adapter).

 Related: Tips for Flying JetBlue with Kids